cacophony-wj/LeS/TROUBLESHOOTING.md

 ### I tried to wear a piece of gear but my body disappeared!

 If you are male, there are no male models for _Devious_ equipment in this list.
 They will all be invisible.
-I encourage you to refer to [MCMS](https://github.com/cacophony/LeS/blob/master/MCMs.MD) for tips on setting up a game for a male character.
+I encourage you to refer to the main README to disable Cursed Loot.

 If you are female, the _Devious_ equipment is invisible unless _BodySlide_ is fully run.
 Follow all the steps in the [Female Bodies and Outfits](https://github.com/cacophony/LeS/blob/master/BODYSLIDE.md) section.